ANCHOR 4 OF 8

 I am not carrying more than I need to.

-A real scenario: A woman in her mid-eighties had not spoken to her sister in nearly thirty years, a falling out over something that had calcified, over time, into an immovable fact of her life.
-She did not speak about it much, but it was there, a low-grade presence in her inner life.
+A real scenario: A woman in her mid-eighties had not spoken to her sister in nearly thirty years.
 Her son, who cared for her, had always been afraid to bring it up.
-One afternoon, during a quiet moment, he said simply: "I know you and Aunt Patricia haven't spoken in a long time.
+One quiet afternoon he said simply, I know you and your sister haven't been close.
 I don't need to know what happened.
-I just want you to know that if there's anything you've ever wanted to say, to her, or about it, I'm here to listen."
-She was quiet for a long moment.
+I just want you to know that if there's anything you've ever wanted to say, I'm here.
+She was quiet for a long time.
 Then she began to talk.
-She spoke for nearly an hour, the first time she had spoken about it in years.
+She spoke for nearly an hour.
 Nothing was resolved that afternoon.
+No phone call was made, no letter was written.
 But something lifted.
-The son reported afterward that she seemed lighter for weeks.
+Her son said she seemed lighter for weeks after, easier to be with, more present in their time together.
+The weight had not been resolved.
+It had simply been witnessed.
+And that was enough to change things.

 What This Anchor Might Unlock